m4xshen/hardtime.nvim/README.md

 ### Options

-If the option is boolean, number or array, your option will overwrite the default config.
+If the option is boolean, number or array, your key will overwrite the default config.

 example:
 ```lua